arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

   could not be moved before the sort, or an source node like *EnumerateCollectionNode*).
   This is used to make the *SortNode* aware of the limit and offset from the *LimitNode* to enable some optimizations internal to the *SortNode* which allow for reduced memory usage and and in many cases, improved sorting speed.
+The optimizer may choose not to apply the rule if it decides that it will offer little or no benefit.
+  In particular it will not apply the rule if the input size is very small or if the output from the `LimitNode` is similar in size to the input.
+In exceptionally rare cases, this rule could result in some small slowdown.
+If observed, one can disable the rule for the affected query at the cost of increased memory usage.

 The following optimizer rules may appear in the `rules` attribute of cluster plans: